 View this post on Instagram

-– 205 E. State Street (Most people will drive past this house on the way to the Griswold’s.)
+205 E. State St., Mahomet Many people end up driving past this house on the way to the Griswolds.

 2022 INFO: The McIntosh Christmas Lights Show lives on after its founder passed away from cancer.
-Last year was the first time the City of Monticello, which purchased the synced light show equipment from the McIntosh family, installed it at Rotary Centennial Park downtown.
+Last year was the first time the City of Monticello, which purchased the synced light show equipment from the McIntosh family, installed it at Rotary Centennial Park downtown at State and Main.
 It is scheduled to turn on Friday, Nov.
 25, 2022 and will be lit from 5 to 10 p.m. every day through the end of December.
 This is also an interactive display – be sure to get out of the car and walk around the park.
 A true highlight!

 It’s become an annual favorite – the Allerton Park Glow lights display keeps getting better and better, and 2022 will be no different.
 Enjoy an enchanting stroll of lights from the Mansion parking lot through the Avenue of the Formal Gardens and Brick Wall Garden to the Visitor Center.
 The path goes for about a mile, although there’s no rule how long you have to walk!
 The Walk-Through Holiday Lights will be open December 2 (opening night is ticketed) through January 14.
 Other than opening night, there is no need to make reservations this year.

 - Visit nightly from Dec.
 2-23, between 5 and 9 p.m.

 IT IS FREE, but there is a suggested $10 donation per car.

 The Miller Holiday Light Show, 803 Madison St.

 The show will go live on Friday, Nov.
 25 and will be lit up through January 6.
 Hours are daily 5pm-10pm.
 See a drone video of the Miller Holiday Light Show below.